Guevara-chan/Click.Play/README.md

-/under constructions and requires specific directory sturcture to compile/
+/under constructions and requires specific directory structure to compile/